LySabrina/expense-tracker/README.md

 - Integrated React-Router for different pages
 - Created TableContext to encapsulate all things related to table (so it's not stuff into App.tsx and avoid prop drilling)

+2025/04/09

+- Working on AuthContext to determine if user is logged in
+- Preparing MySQL